torbsd/torbsd.github.io/porting-pets.md

 : OpenBSD: no
 : pkgsrc: no
 : DPorts
+: notes:

 HTTPS Everywhere
 : Firefox add-on
-: FreeBSD
+: FreeBSD: no
-: OpenBSD
+: OpenBSD: no
-: pkgsrc
+: pkgsrc: no
 : DPorts
-: notes: /bin/bash install script
+: notes: /bin/bash install script, and therefore a frivilous dependency

 Jitsi
 : XMPP/SIP client